-Demand for critical minerals will rise in the coming years as renewable energy technologies develop and governments position the energy transition at the center of national strategies.
+Demand for critical minerals will rise in the coming years as renewable energy technologies develop, and governments position the energy transition at the center of national strategies, raising concerns about global supply chain risks.
 We assessed the emerging political and regulatory risks across supply chains for these minerals.

 - Growing demand for renewable energy technologies will drive increased geopolitical competition for critical minerals in the coming years

 - Critical mineral supply chains will likely face growing political and regulatory risks amid rising resource nationalism and the politicization of the industry